BoredomIncarnate/Bash-Today/README.md

 chmod +x today.sh
 ```

-I prefer my scripts to be in /usr/local/bin and to rename the script to today
+I prefer my scripts to be in /usr/local/bin and to have no extensions

 ```
 mv yourFolder/Bash-Today/today.sh today